friflo/Friflo.Json.Fliox/README.md

 # Unit test / Performance

-The Project is using **NUnit** for unit testing.
+The project is using **NUnit** for unit testing.
 Execute them locally by running:
 ```
 dotnet test -c Release -l "console;verbosity=detailed"
 ```